Andrew Daulton Lee

 Andrew Daulton Lee (January 3, 1952) is a former drug dealer who was convicted of espionage for his involvement in the Cold War spying activities of his childhood friend, Christopher Boyce.

-Lee was the adopted eldest son of Dr. Daulton Lee, a wealthy California physician and graduated from Palos Verdes High School in 1970.
-His lifelong friendship with Boyce led him into espionage activities after Boyce, a defense industry employee with the large U.S. contractor, TRW (headquartered in the Los Angeles community of Redondo Beach), began stealing classified documents detailing how to decrypt secure U.S. government message traffic and detailed specifications of the latest U.S. spy satellites with the intention of delivering them to agents of the Soviet Union.
-Boyce lured Lee into the espionage by telling him the Central Intelligence Agency (CIA) was spying on Australia.
-With Boyce's stolen documents, Lee traveled to Mexico City, where he delivered them to Soviet embassy officials at Boyce’s direction.
+Lee was the adopted eldest son of Dr. Daulton Lee, a wealthy California physician, and graduated from Palos Verdes High School in 1970.
+His lifelong friendship with Boyce led him into espionage activities after Boyce, an employee of US defense contractor TRW (headquartered in the Los Angeles suburb of Redondo Beach), began stealing classified documents detailing how to decrypt secure US government message traffic and detailed specifications of the latest US spy satellites with the intention of delivering them to agents of the Soviet Union.
+Boyce lured Lee into the espionage by telling him the CIA was spying on Australia.
+With Boyce's stolen documents, Lee traveled to Mexico City, where he delivered them to Soviet embassy officials at Boyce's direction.
 Lee often used these trips as an opportunity to engage in drug deals.

 Lee and Boyce made an agreement to evenly split the profits from the espionage ring, and Boyce had used his share mainly for his personal use.
-Lee used his split of the profits to further his drug business, purchasing more expensive drugs, such as heroin, and being able to gain tremendous profits by selling the expensive, hard-to-obtain drugs in the United States.
+Lee used his split of the profits to further his drug business, purchasing more expensive drugs, such as heroin, and being able to gain tremendous profits by selling the expensive and rare drugs in the United States.
 Boyce maintained that he continued with the espionage activity because Lee threatened and blackmailed him.
-He alleged that Lee made copies of the stolen documents with the intention of selling them to the Chinese, but this was false testimony by Boyce in an effort to lighten his own responsibility and ultimately obtain a lighter sentence.
+He alleged that Lee made copies of the stolen documents with the intention of selling them to the Chinese, but this was false testimony by Boyce to exculpate himself to get a lighter sentence.